 Todd grinned and wiggled his eyebrows.

 “There’s a walk-in closet in each of the connected bedrooms,” Donna continued.
-“Across the hall there are two similar bedrooms with walk-in closets that are connected with their own Jack and Jeff bathroom which for Todd’s benefit is complete with a urinal.”
+“Across the hall there are two similar bedrooms that are connected with their own Jack and Jeff bathroom, which for Todd’s benefit is complete with a urinal.
+Each bedroom also has a walk-in closet”

 “Why did they put urinals in both of these ‘Jack and Jeff’ bathrooms?”
 Mom asked.